 - Standpipe water tanks

-- Only “mixes” water when tank is being filled
+- Duck dill type eductor systems only “mix” water when tank is being filled

-- Typically cost more to purchase and install
+- Typically cost much more to purchase and install

-- Does provide 100% mixing of water in the tank
+- Does not provide 100% mixing of water in the tank

 - Cannot lower THMs other disinfectant byproducts